 Getting the most from the migration means choosing the cloud architecture that most closely aligns with your organizational goals.
-Considerations should include how your apps are treated with different clouds, the integration of your data across providers and the benefits to disaster recovery times.
-Give thought to workloads as well, including whether or not they can be moved among clouds.
+Considerations should include how your apps are treated with different clouds, the integration of your data across providers, and the benefits to disaster recovery times.
+Give thought to workloads as well, including whether or not they can be moved between clouds.

-Edge hybrid‒Edge hybrid, or Intelligent workload placement, runs time- and business-critical workloads locally, at the edge of the network, using Intel Optane technology, while using the cloud for all other kinds of workloads.
+Edge hybrid: Edge hybrid (or intelligent workload placement) runs time- and business-critical workloads locally at the edge of the network using Intel Optane technology, while all other workloads run the cloud.
 In an edge hybrid setup, the internet link is a noncritical component.

-Environment hybrid‒Keep the production environment of a workload in the existing data center but use the public cloud for other, non-production environments.
+Environment hybrid: Keeps the production environment of a workload in the existing data center but uses the public cloud for other, non-production environments.

-Business continuity hybrid/multicloud-DR disaster recovery ‒With mission-critical systems, DR can be most cost-effectively approached by using a public cloud‒based computing environment for failover purposes.
-DR support is offered by many ISVs, including Rubrik, Cohesity and NetApp.
+Business continuity hybrid/multicloud: With mission-critical systems, disaster recovery (DR) can be approached in the most cost-effective manner by using a public cloud-based computing environment for failover purposes.
+DR support is offered by many independent software vendors (ISVs), including Rubrik, Cohesity and NetApp.

-Cloud bursting‒Use a private computing environment for the baseline load and burst to the cloud temporarily when you need extra capacity.
+Cloud bursting: Uses a private computing environment for the baseline load and bursts to the cloud temporarily when extra capacity is needed.

 Choosing the best multicloud architecture can help organizations of all sizes support a wide range of critical business and operational objectives.
-By advancing their top-line goals, companies find that they are better able to spur innovation, accelerate transformation and differentiate their organization and offerings from competitors.
+By using the multicloud to advance top-line goals, companies are finding they're better able to spur innovation, accelerate transformation and differentiate their organization and offerings from competitors.

-Known for their agility and portability, containers are small files that combine applications, libraries, environment variables, other software binaries and configuration files.
-By packaging things in this way, the container ensures that it includes everything needed to run the application out of the box—regardless of the operating environment.
+Known for their agility and portability, containers are small files that combine applications, libraries, environment variables, configuration files and other software binaries.
+By packaging things this way, a container ensures everything needed to run the application out of the box is included, regardless of the operating environment.

 With open standards across clouds, containers are the ideal means for moving applications within a multicloud infrastructure.
 The application can run in any environment, meaning containers can be taken from an on-premises environment and placed on any public cloud infrastructure for the purpose of cloud bursting when you run out of capacity.
 Containers also help run an application in different places across a multicloud environment with efficiency and consistency.

-When considering the container options available, the popularity of Docker and Kubernetes continues to put them at the top of the preference list.
-Some 65 percent of organizations use Docker, with another 58 percent using Kubernetes, a container orchestration tool that leverages Docker.
+When considering container options, Docker and Kubernetes continue to put lead the pack in terms of popularity and preference.
+Some 65 percent of organizations use Docker, with another 58 percent using Kubernetes — a container orchestration tool that leverages Docker.
 Other organizations are also choosing Container-as-a-Service offerings from public cloud providers, including:

 Automation and orchestration

 A growing number of companies are turning to multicloud only to find they are unprepared to manually manage the environment.
-This can include spinning up the resources, testing them, identifying when they are no longer needed and taking them down.
-Cloud automation gives IT teams and developers the ability to automatically complete these tasks.
+This can include spinning up resources, testing them, identifying when resources are no longer needed and taking them down.
+Cloud automation gives IT teams and developers the ability to automatically complete these burdensome tasks.

-Still, doing so does require expertise and specialized tools.
-Look for help from a public cloud provider—by leveraging automation features in private cloud platforms or by using third-party cloud tools.
+Still, automation requires its own expertise and specialized tools.
+You can look for automation help from public cloud providers by leveraging automation features in private cloud platforms or by using third-party cloud tools.
 By automating your multicloud management process, you can better coordinate disparate workloads, manage complex hybrid workflows and integrate DevOps processes.